 We may also share information collected through the Site or App with our affiliates or companies that perform marketing services on our behalf to assist us in providing information regarding our products and services to you.
 These companies are required to keep such information confidential.

 While your personal information is under our control, access is limited to those who have legitimate business needs for such information.
 In accordance with applicable state and federal regulations we maintain physical, procedural and electronic safeguards to protect the privacy and confidentiality of information collected through this Site or App while it is under our control.

 As you use and navigate through this Site or App, we may collect information related to your visits, including for example, traffic data, geographic data, reference website data and other communication data.
 We may also collect individual or aggregate data relating to the resources that you access, as well as information about your device or computer and internet connection, including your IP address, type of device, operating system, browser type and internet usage data.
-Some information collected may result in the identification of a particular device or computer; however, ERIE does not use such information to identify any individual.
+Some information collected may result in the identification of a particular device, computer or individual.

 We transmit non-personally identifiable information to third party service providers (e.g. Google and AppDynamics) that collect website statistics.
 We also transmit certain non-personally identifiable information to third party service providers (e.g. AddThis) that may use such information during your visits to this and other websites in order to provide advertisements about goods and services likely to be of greater interest to you.
 To learn more about this behavioral advertising practice, you can visit www.networkadvertising.org.

 Information may also be collected automatically through web beacons contained on certain pages of this Site, App or web content accessed via this App.
 Web beacons are small electronic files also referred to as clear gifs, pixel tags and single-pixel gifs that permit us, for example, to count users who have visited those pages and for other related website statistics (for example, recording the popularity of certain website content and verifying system and server integrity).